mrsimoes/hlnsync/README.md

 _lnsync_ provides unidirectional local file tree sync with rename detection and support for hardlinks.

 This package started as a Python learning project.
 I've found it useful enough to polish for publication, but it underwent limited testing and therefore should be used with caution.
-All comments, corrections, and suggestions are welcome.
+Any comment, correction, or suggestion is welcome.

 ### Purpose and Operation

 When files are renamed/moved in the source file tree, _lnsync_  makes a best-effort to sync target from source by only renaming files and generally creating/removing hard links, but without deleting or copying file data.
 (It also removes directories which have become extraneous.)
 It may be used as a preprocessing step for other sync tools, such as _rsync_.

 File content is compared by size and content hash, which _lnsync_ stores in single-file SQLite3 database at the top-level directory of each file tree.
 Using those hashes, _lnsync_ can also find duplicate files (like _fdupes_), compare file trees, and check for changes/bitrot.

+The file hash database name is chosen randomly to avoid accidental overwriting when syncing two directories using tools other than _lsync_.

 File modification times are used to detect stale hash values and are not synced.
 File ownership and permissions are ignored: files which cannot be read are skipped.